nestorjgc/PHP/README.md

-# PHP & MYSql classes LAB and homework.
+# PHP & MYSql classes LAB and homework
 ## This is what I made to document everything and my journey to PhP and MYSQL.
 ## Link to journal: <a href="https://nestor-journal-weeks.nestorjgc.repl.co/" target="_blank">Nestor Journal</a><br>